karimLG/docs/glossary.md

 |                    |                    |
 |--------------------|--------------------|
+|**bitbake**         | A build tool with the special focus of distributions and packages for embedded Linux cross compilation
 |**Build host**      | The system used to build images in a Yocto Project Development environment.
 The build system is sometimes referred to as the development host
 |**CRx**             | CR5/CR6.
 Landis+Gyr data concentrators for the French market
 |**DC**              | Data Concentrator: connecting point between an information system and a group of smart meters